Rajalakshmi Jayaram: Personal life

 Rajalakshmi was the heroine of all the major plays of Deshabhimani Theaters.
-Rajalakshmi married late D Jayaram, the former chairman of Kottayam Attingal Municipal Council.
+Rajalakshmi married late D Jayaram, the former chairman of Attingal Municipal Council.
 After the marriage she left acting.
-They have two sons, C. J. Rajeshkumar, the former chairman of Attingal Municipal Council and C. J. Girishkumar.
+They have two sons, Adv.
+C. J. Rajeshkumar, the former chairman of Attingal Municipal Council and C. J. Girishkumar.

 Death

 Rajalakshmi died in her 82nd year on 18 October 2021.